iotdomain/iotdomain-standard/iotconnect-standard.md

 ## Expiring Identity Keys

-Depending on policy settings, the ZSAS can choose not to auto renew the identity keys after they have expired.
+Depending on policy settings, the ZCAS can choose not to auto renew the identity keys after they have expired.
 This is more secure but it requires that the publisher is connected before the expiration date.
 Once the identity has expired, the administrator must again go through the procecss of joining the publisher to the zone.

 ## Signing Messages